-Fall in love with the Heart of North Carolina this season – with dramatic leaf colors, crisp cool weather, and fun festivals for all ages.
+Fall in love with Asheboro, North Carolina – the heart of North Carolina this fall – with dramatic leaf colors, crisp cool weather, and fun festivals for all ages.
 Grab your cozy sweater and seasonal flavored drink (pumpkin or apple) to begin your seasonal adventures.

 History meets trails

-Soak in the fall scenery around our numerous trails with gorgeous views and historic sites.
+Soak in the fall scenery around our numerous trails with gorgeous views and historic sites in an around Asheboro, NC.
 The change of the season brings cooler temperatures, and the Heart of North Carolina boasts 19 trails for you to explore.
 A complete Randolph County Trail Guide from Piedmont Legacy Trails can be found here.

 Faith Rock Trail – 1306 Andrew Hunter Rd, Franklinville, NC